joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 python3 gen/generate.py > instance.lp
 ```

 ## Notes about implementations
-The goal for this repo is to produce a set of original solutions to common/classical problems in Computer Science, however natural similarities are likely to exist between my own sources and those written by others.
-Of significant influence are the educational materials in the [Potassco](https://potassco.org/) collection, who are also the developers of clingo and other related solvers.
+The goal for this repository is to produce a set of original solutions to common/classical problems in Computer Science, however natural similarities are likely to exist between my own sources and those written by others.
+Of significant influence are the educational materials in the [Potassco](https://potassco.org/) collection, who are also the developers of clingo and other related utilities.
 Many programming conventions in this repository were learned from their materials and carry over directly.

 ### Prerequisites/Dependencies

+#### Clingo
 Solution and instance files (`.lp`) are written for the [Clingo](https://potassco.org/clingo/) solver, from the [Potsdam](https://potassco.org/clingo/) Answer Set Solving Collection (Potassco).
+The binary is rather small, and can easily be installed in the cloned repository directory or a system binary directory.

 Auxiliary software applications (e.g., generation and printing) are usually written in [Python 3](https://www.python.org/downloads/).